dotnet/docs-maui/docs/user-interface/handlers/create.md

             _playerViewController.Player = _player;
             _playerViewController.View.Frame = this.Bounds;

-#if IOS16_0_OR_GREATER
+#if IOS16_0_OR_GREATER || MACCATALYST16_1_OR_GREATER
-            // On iOS 16 the AVPlayerViewController has to be added to the parent ViewController, otherwise the transport controls won't be displayed. var viewController = WindowStateManager.Default.GetCurrentUIViewController();
+            // On iOS 16 and Mac Catalyst 16, for Shell-based apps, the AVPlayerViewController has to be added to the parent ViewController, otherwise the transport controls won't be displayed. var viewController = WindowStateManager.Default.GetCurrentUIViewController();

+            // If there's no view controller, assume it's not Shell and continue because the transport controls will still be displayed. if (viewController?.View is not null)
+            {
                 // Zero out the safe area insets of the AVPlayerViewController UIEdgeInsets insets = viewController.View.SafeAreaInsets;
                 _playerViewController.AdditionalSafeAreaInsets = new UIEdgeInsets(insets.Top * -1, insets.Left, insets.Bottom * -1, insets.Right);

                 // Add the View from the AVPlayerViewController to the parent ViewController viewController.View.AddSubview(_playerViewController.View);
+            }
 #endif
             // Use the View from the AVPlayerViewController as the native control AddSubview(_playerViewController.View);